Jump To Article Contents:

 - Apply insulating window film to your leaky windows.
 Energy Star research indicates that sealing windows can not only reduce condensation buildup, it can also cut your utility bills up to 20 percent.

 - Use foam gaskets behind electrical outlets and switch plates to prevent air leaks.
 Inexpensive kits are pre-cut to fit tightly around wiring boxes.
 Focus on outside walls near windows for the most effective results.

 - Caulk around windows to seal cracks and gaps.
 Larger openings can be filled with foam sealant.

 - Replace windows with high-performance, Energy Star-certified windows.
 Consider casement style made from vinyl or wood for the best insulating values.
 Replace damaged single-pane windows with double- or triple-pane window models to obtain the best thermo-insulation value.

 - Make sure to include Low-Emissive (Low-E) coatings and/or Argon gas between glass panes to provide the most insulation against heat loss and air leaks.

 Ice on Windows—Make it Stop

 It’s important to stop the buildup of ice on windows in its tracks.
-You’ll need to identify the problem.
+Whether it’s your bedroom or your window reading nook, you’ll need to identify the problem.
 Is there too much humidity in your home?
 Are there air leaks that are adding to the issue?
 Are your windows old or damaged and in need of replacement?

 Now is the best time to address these issues to protect your home from damage, save on energy bills, and provide the best living conditions for you and your family.